Breeze/northwind-demo/STEPS-Server-Core2.md

 ### Add the Persistence Manager to the BreezeController

-Add a new `persistenceManager` field to the `BreezeController` class, and add a constructor that takes a NorthwindCoreContext and sets the `persistenceManager` field.
+Add a new `persistenceManager` field to the `BreezeController` class, and add a constructor that takes a NorthwindContext and sets the `persistenceManager` field.
 This will be called by dependency injection.
 ```
-  private NorthwindCorePersistenceManager persistenceManager;
+  private NorthwindPersistenceManager persistenceManager;
-  public BreezeController(NorthwindCoreContext dbContext)
+  public BreezeController(NorthwindContext dbContext)
   {
-      persistenceManager = new NorthwindCorePersistenceManager(dbContext);
+      persistenceManager = new NorthwindPersistenceManager(dbContext);
   }
 ```